ChickenProp/chickenprop.github.com/_posts/2023-01-23-life-has-a-cruel-symmetry.md

 But if 1/2 density is the best I can do...
 I am saddened, but not daunted.
 I will do what I can.
 I scratch myself.

 I begin to form a plan, knowing that new discoveries may obsolete it.
 First I must cleanse the world.
 Destroy the ash, as thoroughly as I am able.
-Then I must construct the Monuments that are the essense of Goodness, at 50% density if needs be.
+Then I must construct the Monuments that are the essence of Goodness, at 50% density if needs be.

 Then, perhaps, I shall create machines to gild the edges of the Monuments.
 This will be exacting work: the machines must lay these finishing touches at the very final instant, and leave no trace of themselves behind, or they risk being worse than useless.
 I shall only do this if I am confident in my skills; but I have a long time to practice.